Introduction

 A predetermined set of process areas make up the different maturity levels.

-The accomplishment of the specific and general objectives that are applicable to each designated group of process areas is used to determine the maturity levels.
+The accomplishment of the specific and general objectives that apply to each designated group of process areas is used to determine the maturity levels.

 The characteristics of each maturity stage are detailed in the following sections.